AndreasMadsen/article/README.md

 ##### fase-2

-* A work in progress combine feature for text and title
+* A combine feature for text and title
 * A work in progress image heuristic
+* A text reduce aloritme

 ## Follow and help at the wiki and issues